 After a trust petition is filed, interested parties are notified, and responses or objections may be submitted.
 If disputes persist, a hearing or trial is scheduled where both sides present arguments and evidence.
 The court then issues a decision, potentially modifying the trust or addressing related issues.
 Compliance with the court’s ruling is required, with the option to appeal if parties disagree.
 Throughout the entire process, parties can engage in alternative dispute resolution, like mediation or settlement negotiations to resolve matters.

-The Heggstad Petition is a legal remedy used to clarify ambiguities in trust documents.
+The Heggstad Petition is a legal document used to transfer assets into or out of a trust after the creator has died.
 It allows a trustee or beneficiary to seek court approval to interpret the trust’s terms when there is uncertainty or ambiguity.
 This petition is named after the case of “Estate of Heggstad v.
 Heggstad”, which established the legal precedent for this type of petition.

 Typically, trustees or beneficiaries of the trust can file a Heggstad Petition if they believe the trust document contains ambiguities that need clarification.